azuredevcollege/trainingdays/day3/challenges/05-challenge-cognitive-services.md

 ## (OPTIONAL) Containerize the Cognitive Service

 Most Cognitive Services can be run from a container.
 In this case the sentiment analysis container is available.
 The advantage of containerization of Cognitive Services usually lie in security or data governance requirements.
-This way you can run the service on your own infrastructure and only billing information will be send against the Cognitive Service.
+This way you can run the service on your own infrastructure and only billing information will be sent against the Cognitive Service.
 An Azure Cognitive Service needs to reside in your Subscription to take this billing information.
 Since we already deployed one in the previous steps we can go ahead.
 Should you not have **Docker Desktop** installed don't worry, this part of the challenge is optional.

 1. If you have Docker Desktop installed and running download the English container: